DevanshSK/Javascript_shooter_game/notes.md

 -> This waits till next frame to start removing the actual enemy from the Array.

 # Detect Collision between enemies and players.
+-> Pause the game when enemy touches the player.[And display the end screen.]